unitave/gdal/doc/source/development/rfc/rfc46_gdal_ogr_unification.rst

    implementation of OGRDataSource::SyncToDisk(), i.e. iterate over all layers and call SyncToDisk() on them.

--  GDALDataset has now a protected ICreateLayer() method.
+-  :cpp:class:`GDALDataset`  has now a protected ICreateLayer() method.

 ::